andytambe31/Health_Portal/README.md

 * Java IDE

 ## Local setup
-* Install all the dependecies mentioned above
+* Install all the dependencies mentioned above
 * Import the project zip in appropriate IDE
 * Run MainJFrame